TheShonuff/100-days-of-code/log.md

 **Thoughts**: Still hate CSS but it's getting better slowly.
 Learned how to group items a little better for some efficiency.
 Starting to get a better feel for Flex and managed some decent progress on the UserView component.
 The componentDidMount is a pretty useful method?
 Function?
 It's actually a Class Definition....
 Just googled it.
 Progress is made gotta start getting comfortable with MongoDB.

+### Day 13: May 8th, 2022

+**Today's Progress**: Mellow day.
+I'm super tired.
+Took it slow and styled my Front end Mentor App.
+Figured CSS grid was the best approach for solving a few UI elements and it was.
+I kinda get CSS grid now.
+I need to setup a lot of IF statements it seems based on the state of my props coming over from the search component.

+**Thoughts**: Wondering the most effienct way to conditionally setup styles and outputs in react.
+There are a number of props being passed to the Userview that could potentially be NULL and I would need to setup the resulting output and corresponding style.
+Should the variable reflect both the style and output for ease?
+Like an object perhaps?